Reptile

 There are two solutions to the issues mentioned above.
 Firstly, try to only feed your bearded dragon banana infrequently, and in small amounts each time.
 This should limit the sugar intake – assuming you don’t simply replace the banana with another equally-sugary fruit.

-See also Can Bearded Dragons Eat Blueberries?
+See also Can Bearded Dragons Eat Raspberries?

 Secondly, consider purchasing a calcium supplement for your bearded dragon.
 These are normally very cheap to buy and easy to use.
 You can use this supplement when feeding your beardie to ensure they’re getting a suitable amount of calcium even when eating a banana.